pdm-project/template-pdm-plugin/README.md

 ## Installation

+You can either install the plugin globally or in your project.

-Enable the plugin:
+Enable the plugin globally:

 ```
 pdm self add pdm-plugin
 ```

-Enable the plugin in your project:
+Or, enable the plugin in your project:

 ```toml
 [tool.pdm]